Rigidflame/firebase-passport-login/README.md

 Use [Express](http://expressjs.com/)'s [Passport](http://passportjs.org/) middleware authentication libraries with Firebase to authenticate users with an interface identical to Firebase Simple Login for over 100 different providers.

-Although Firebase Passport Login only comes with two example integrations (Reddit and Foursquare login), it is extremely easy to add any provider with a Passport library.
+Although Firebase Passport Login only comes with three example integrations (Reddit, Foursquare, and LinkedIn login), it is extremely easy to add any provider with a Passport library.
 See below for how to go about adding more services.

 **Do not use Firebase Passport Login in production yet!
 We are still doing a lot of testing for stability and security.
 A production ready version is coming soon!**